Pittsburgh Homicide Lawyer | Worgul, Sarna & Ness

 Involuntary Manslaughter

 Pennsylvania law classifies homicide based on a case’s circumstances.
-Here is a closer look into how the state determines a homicidal crime and assigns penalties to each offense.
+Here is a closer look at how the state defines criminal homicide and the penalties for each offense.

 What Is a Homicide?